olasunboESQ/LITA_CAPTONE_CUSTOMER-DATA/README.md

 b.
 The Most Popular Subscription Type is Basic with 16,921 Subscribers while others had 8446, 8420 respectively.
 c.
 The Average Duration Subscription for all the subscription types is 365.
 d.
-and identify key trends in cancellations and renewals